-A Massachusetts Registry of Motor Vehicles clerk was sentenced on Monday in federal court in Boston for her role in a scheme to produce false identification documents.
+A Massachusetts Registry of Motor Vehicles clerk was sentenced yesterday in federal court in Boston for her role in a scheme to produce false identification documents.

-Kimberly Jordan, 33, of Randolph, was sentenced to eight months in prison and two years of supervised release.
-In October 2017, Jordan and co-conspirators Evelyn Medina, 56; Annette Gracia, 37; David Brimage, 46; and Bivian Yohanny Brea, 41, all of Boston, agreed to plead guilty to one count of producing without lawful authority an identification document or a false identification document.
+David Brimage, 46, of Boston, was sentenced by U.S. District Court Judge Leo T. Sorokin to eight months in prison and two years of supervised release.
+In October 2017, Brimage and coconspirators Evelyn Medina, 56; Annette Gracia, 37, both of Boston; Kimberly Jordan, 33, of Randolph; and Bivian Yohanny Brea, 41, of Boston, agreed to plead guilty to one count of producing without lawful authority an identification document or a false identification document.
+All of the defendants have now been sentenced.